thetrueoneshots/CubeMegaMod/README.md

 	- Upgrading a weapon destroys all attached spirit cubes!
 ![https://imgur.com/a/cHnS1Ij](https://i.imgur.com/JahE2aD.png "Weapon adaption / upgrading")

+### New Quests [ID: 10]
+- Adds new quest types that can be dropped when talking to NPC's.
+	- The quests consists of 4 different kill quest for 4 different animal types.
+	- Quests of different rarities can drop, increasing the reward and amount of kills needed.

+### New Classes	[ID: 11]
+- Adds a modified version of the monk class into the game.
+Note that this part is still bound the change a lot.

 ### Spirit Cubes [ID: -]
 Spirit cubes are available again in the game.
 They can be bought from the weapon vendor for 25g each!
 Checkout the Shop Updates [ID: 5] part of the mod.